 Important: If you receive services outside of the benefit described, an additional cost share may apply.
 What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): SilverSneakers® (Fitness) (continued) SilverSneakers also connects you to a support network and virtual resources through SilverSneakers LIVE, SilverSneakers On-Demand TM and our mobile app, SilverSneakers GO TM .
 All you need to get started is your personal SilverSneakers ID number.
 Go to SilverSneakers.com to learn more about your benefit or call 1-888-423-4632 (TTY: 711) Monday through Friday, 8 a.m. to 8 p.m.
 ET.
 Always talk with your doctor before starting an exercise program.
 Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 12 of this document.
 Skilled nursing facilities are sometimes called "SNFs.")
-For Medicare-covered services for each benefit period+ you pay 10% per stay.
-For Medicare-covered services for each benefit period+, you pay 30% for each stay.
-Covered up to 100 days per benefit period (based on medical and rehab necessity determined prior to admission and on an ongoing basis)+.
+For Medicare-covered services for each benefit period+ you pay \$0 per stay.
+Deductible does not For Medicare-covered services for each benefit period+, you pay 30% per stay for each stay.
 Deductible does apply.
-Limited to 100 days per benefit period renewable after 60 days of nonconfinement.
-Deductible does apply.
-Limited to 45 days per benefit period renewable after 60 days of nonconfinement.
-No prior hospital stay is required.
+Covered up to 100 days per benefit period (based on medical and rehab necessity determined prior to admission and on an ongoing basis)+. apply.
+Limited to 100 days per benefit period renewable after 60 days of non- Limited to 45 days per benefit period renewable after 60 days of non- confinement.
+No prior hospital stay is required. confinement.
 Covered services include but are not limited to: • Semiprivate room (or a private room if medically necessary) • Meals, including special diets • Skilled nursing services